oracle-livelabs/apex/apex-professional-hol22/3-calculate-fees-workflow/3-calculate-fees-workflow.md

 ## What's Next

-Now, you're ready to proceed to the next section where you'll learn how to add Human Tasks to your Workflow.
-Stay tuned for more hands-on guidance!
+In the next lab, you will learn how to create a Doctor Appointment Workflow using Oracle APEX.

 You may now **proceed to the next lab**.